asmeurer/git-workflow/README.md

 Before you make any changes, you should make a branch.
 Remember to **never commit to master**.
 The command `git status` will tell you what branch you are on.
 I recommend putting the git branch in your command prompt, so that you will always know what branch you are on.
-There are several ways to do this, if you Google "git branch prompt".
-For bash,
+See
-[this guide](http://stackoverflow.com/a/24716445/161801) is a good one.
+[this guide](http://stackoverflow.com/a/24716445/161801) on how to do this.

 It is important that you never commit to master because master will be the branch that you pull upstream changes from (e.g., changes from